slatedocs/slate/source/includes/_enums.md

 `screenShareStart`  | The _PeerConnection_ started the screen sharing.
 `screenShareStop`  | The _PeerConnection_ stopped the screen sharing.
 `dominantSpeaker`  | The userID reports that it is the dominant speaker and not the remote participants.
+`activeDeviceList` | The userID reports the active devices used by him during the conference.

 ## Enumeration of wrtcFuncNames